CodeKommissar/The-WebDev-Blog/content/html/intro.md

 <span class="bold">T</span>ext
 <span class="bold">M</span>arkup
 <span class="bold">L</span>anguage and its job is to describe
 the structure and content of web pages.
-It is a language that computers can understand, but it isn't a Programming Language by itself.
-As its name tell us, it is just a Markup Language.

-HTML is composed of elements which, on most cases, have two tags; an opening tag and a closing tag (which has an extra forward slash on it).
-HTML mission is to tell the browser *what* do we want to display.
+HTML is composed of elements that describe *what* do we want to display in the browser.

 ### A Little Bit of History